ADSC-Cloud/Waterwheel/README.md

 To run our system in local mode, you should follow those steps:

-1. download the source codes
+1. Download the source codes

 ```
 $ git clone https://github.com/ADSC-Cloud/append-only-store